 The New Relic Servers index only lists servers that are currently or recently reporting data.
 New Relic's UI does not list servers that have not reported data for more than seven days.

-- If a server is hidden, any bookmark to it should continue to work and go directly to its Overview dashboard.
+- If a server is hidden, any bookmark to it should continue to work and go directly to its Overview page.

 - If a server begins reporting again, it will reappear on the Servers index, and its historical data will be available.